Lullaby (Palahniuk novel): Plot summary

-In addition to tracking down and destroying any copy of the rhyme, the foursome hope to find a grimoire, a hypothesized spellbook which also contains the rhyme.
+In addition to tracking down and destroying any copy of the rhyme, the group also seek a grimoire, a hypothesized spellbook which also contains the rhyme.
 Carl wants to destroy it, believing that the knowledge contained in it is too dangerous, while the others in his group want to learn what other spells it contains—partly in the hope that there is a spell to resurrect the dead.
 The group eventually abandons Oyster on a highway after he assaults Helen in an attempt to learn the rhyme.
 Mona eventually realizes that the datebook Helen had been carrying throughout the trip is the grimoire they had been looking for, written in invisible ink.
 Helen had acquired it years earlier in the estate of the publisher of Poems and Rhymes Around the World, whom she had killed with the rhyme as revenge for the deaths of her husband and child.

 Initially, Mona attempts to persuade Helen and Carl to allow her to translate the grimoire, but they are distrustful of her relationship with Oyster, leaving Mona infuriated.
-Helen, utilizing the resources she obtained from the publisher's estate, translates the book.
+Helen translates the book herself.
 In addition to the culling song, the grimoire is found to contain other spells.
-Carl and Helen have a romantic moment where they declare their love for each other, but Carl later is left skeptical of the relationship after Mona convinces him that Helen was using a love spell from the grimoire to control him.
+Carl and Helen have a romantic moment, but Carl later is left skeptical of the relationship after Mona convinces him that Helen was using a love spell from the grimoire to control him.
 After confronting Helen about the accusation, Carl decides to kill Nash, a paramedic to whom he inadvertently gave knowledge of the rhyme.
-Nash uses the rhyme to kill beautiful models in order to have sex with their corpses.
+Nash uses the rhyme to kill beautiful models to have sex with their corpses.

 After his confrontation with Nash, Carl surrenders himself to the police and is placed in a maximum security prison.
-During a rectal exam, the police sergeant asks him if "he is up for a quickie"; to Carl's astonishment, Helen has used the grimoire to possess the officer's body, and she helps Carl escape.
+Helen has used the grimoire to possess the officer's body, and she helps Carl escape.
 During this time, Oyster steals the grimoire (with the exception of the culling song) with help from Mona.
 He uses it to possess Helen and commit suicide.
 With her last amount of energy, Helen possesses the police sergeant and joins Carl to kill Mona and Oyster, who have been using the spells to advance their extremist views.